Guests Favourite Things To Do in Somerset (part 1).

 4 miles away ‘Jacobs Ladder’ takes you up the side of Cheddar Gorge where you can climb the ‘Watchtower’ to take you above tree-top level for some great sights.

-Start at nearby Kings Wood, and follow the wall to the trig point some 300’ high – see across to Glastonbury TOR, the Somerset Levels and get a birds eye view of Cheddar reservoir.
+Starting at nearby Kings Wood follow the wall to the trig point some 300’ high – see across to Glastonbury TOR, the Somerset Levels and get a birds eye view of Cheddar reservoir.